DaedalicEntertainment/lua-coding-conventions/README.md

 4.4. _Functions for accessing fields of a class have their name begin with Get or Set._

-4.5. _Verify all mandatry function parameters using `assert` guards:_
+4.5. _Verify all mandatory function parameters using `assert` guards:_

       assert(type(eventId) == "string", "Invalid parameter #2: expected string, got ".. type(eventId))